custom-components/zaptec/README.md

 ## Development

-The document [DEVELOPMENT.md](DEVELOPMENT.md) contains information about how to develop the Zaptec integration, with tips and tricks.
+The document [DEVELOPMENT.md](DEVELOPMENT.md) contains information about how to develop the Zaptec integration.
+It contains tips and tricks and how to setup the Dev Container.

 # CHanges